 Description changes according to the project’s topic.

-The main board member of organization – Paulius Jurgutis has already more than 3 years’ experience in working with migrant communities in Lithuania, Croatia, Latvia and now, Sweden.
-Paulius Jurgutis has a huge knowledge about non-formal education methods and Erasmus+ program.
+The mainboard member of the organization – Paulius Jurgutis has already more than 3 years of experience in working with migrant communities in Lithuania, Croatia, Latvia, and now, Sweden.
+Paulius Jurgutis has a huge knowledge about non-formal education methods and the Erasmus+ program.
 He was a facilitator in various Erasmus+ Youth Exchanges and Training Courses, such as “Democracy through Dialogue not Conflict”, “Let’s Turn Discrimination into Tolerance!”, “Together: Refugees & Youth”, “Rural Entrepreneurship Heroes”, and more in Sweden, Lithuania, Turkey, and abroad.

-All in all, our key staff has a vast experience in project writing and implementation.
-This knowledge will now be used to make a high-quality project on social inclusion in Sweden and a while later in Lithuania.
+All in all, our key staff has vast experience in project writing and implementation.
+This knowledge will now be used to make a high-quality project on social inclusion in Sweden.